Honor Code for Online Students

 7. Incorporating into work offered for credit any passages taken either word for word or in substance from any work of another without properly crediting the original author and work;

-8. Submitting as one's own work the work of another;
+8. To submit as one’s own work the work created or generated by any other person or program;

 9. Submitting for credit work that has previously been offered for credit;